chrisnajman/code-snippets/README.md

 ## Conclusion

-- Lining up an image with text is the use-case with no fallbacks or magic numbers required: If the browser doesn't support the rule, you get what you've always got before.
+- Lining up an image with text is the use-case with no fallbacks or magic numbers required: If the browser does not support the rule, you get what you have always got before.

 ![Image and text with and without text-box: trim-both...](./img/text-box-trim/image-text.png)